samjulien/blog/_posts/2018-06-21-getting-started-with-the-new-webvr-api.markdown

 {% endraw %}
 {% endhighlight %}

-To have a better understand of what is going on, the following section will provide a better explanation of different parts of this code.
+To have a better understanding of what is going on, the following section will provide a better explanation of different parts of this code.

 #### **The `onLoad` Function**